eriklupander/powertracker/README.md

 * AWS Timestream for time-series data
 * AWS Secret Manager for storing Tibber API key

 All lambdas are written in Golang.

 AWS CDK is used for all provisioning, building the Go lambda's etc.

 ## CDK basics

-This is a project for TypeScript development with CDK.
+This project was generated using

 The `cdk.json` file tells the CDK Toolkit how to execute your app.